 Except in rare special circumstances, or when an appointment is temporary-expected to terminate in one year or less-vacant academic positions must be filled by conducting a formal search.
 Authority to initiate a search comes from a dean, or in the case of centers, from an executive officer.
-Before a search is begun, an affirmative action search plan must be submitted to the dean or executive officer for approval and also to the office designated by the provost for assuring compliance for equal employment opportunity laws.
-This office assists the dean's office and the search committee with affirmative action aspects of the search.
+Before a search is begun, a search plan must be submitted to the dean or executive officer for approval and also to the office designated by the provost for assuring compliance for equal employment opportunity laws.
 When the search has been completed, an appointment confirmation and search summary (ACSS) form must be prepared and submitted to the dean, along with a copy of the search plan, the Employment Eligibility Verification form (I-9), tax forms, the appointment letter, an HR Online transaction, and in some cases, a patent agreement may be required.